THE VERIFIED HISTORY OF REIKI

 Hawayo Takata is a very important figure in the history of Reiki as we know it.
 Because of this, she is mentioned in this article even though she our style of practice does not come from her.
 It is well known that Hayashi sensei taught Reiki Ryoho to over a thousand people throughout Japan.
 During the time in which Hayashi was teaching, he trained thirteen people to the Shihan level.
 One of Hayashi sensei's Shihan students was Takata Hawayo, a Hawaiian born Japanese woman who received Reiki treatment sessions for her very severe illness.
 Ms. Takata received daily Reiki treatments for four months and she recovered completely.
 She was so impressed with the results of the treatments she received that she begged Hayashi sensei to teach her.
 Hayashi accepted her as a student and from 1936 until 1937 she studied Reiki Ryoho under the guidance of Hayashi sensei in his Tokyo clinic for a year.
 In 1938, Ms. Takata brought Hayashi sensei to Hawaii to teach Reiki seminars, which were attended by 300 people.
 Before leaving Hawaii, Hayashi sensei granted Ms. Takata the title of Shihan.
 Ms. Takata taught and practiced Reiki until her death in 1980.
 She initiated twenty-two of what she called, "Masters" that took the art of Reiki Ryoho into the future.
 Takata Hawayo could easily be called the "Mother of Western Reiki".
 It is thanks to her and her students that the art of Reiki Ryoho became well known around the world surviving into the present day.

 At some point in her teaching career, Ms. Takata felt a need to modify what she taught.
-It is reported by one of her Master level students, John Harvey Gray, that Ms. Takata often stated that she had "simplified" the system.
-Some researchers believe that this was as a result of her starting to teach Reiki Ryoho to more non-asian people, some researchers say it was due to the harsh feelings many had towards things and people Japanese in Hawaii following World War II.
+It is reported by one of her Master level students, John Harvey Gray, that Ms. Takata often stated that she had 'simplified' the system.
+Some researchers believe that this was as a result of her starting to teach Reiki Ryoho to more non-asian people, some researchers say it was due to the harsh feelings many had towards things and people of Japanese origin in Hawaii following World War II.
 Ms. Takata referred to her 'style' of Reiki as Usui Shiki Reiki Ryoho.
 The word shiki is a Japanese word and translates to 'style' or 'in the style of'.

 After Ms. Takata's death in 1980, many of her twenty-two 'Masters' made even further changes and additions to their way of practice.
 They added teachings and concepts from other healing and spiritual systems into what they taught.
 This moved Usui Shiki Reiki Ryoho even further away from Usui sensei's original system.
 A very few kept what they taught the same as it was learned by them when Ms. Takata taught them.
 Today the styles of Reiki that come down through Ms. Takata are usually called 'Western Reiki' in an attempt to differentiate them from the more traditional ways of practice.